 This is an increase of 7% from 2012.
-Businesses that forbid social media to use among their staff members restrict access to Facebook by 20%, Twitter by 15%, and Youtube by 14%.
+Businesses that forbid social media use among their staff members restrict access to Facebook by 20%, Twitter by 15%, and YouTube by 14%.
 Employers who do not restrict their employees’ social media platform access at the workplace have dropped by 10%.

 Social Media At Workplace Demographics

 #7.
-Around 23% of workers between the ages of 18 and 29 states that they found information on a social media platform that has improved their opinions about a colleague.
+Around 23% of workers between the ages of 18 and 29 stated that they found information on a social media platform that has improved their opinions about a colleague.